* Canadian, Aussie dollars gain on oil price surge

 Oil prices have rallied on expectations that global supplies would tighten due to fighting in Libya, OPEC-led cuts and U.S. sanctions against Iran and Venezuela, although energy prices slipped slightly on Tuesday.

-The Australian dollar added 0.3 percent to $0.7151 after earlier touching a three-week high.
+The Australian dollar rose 0.3 percent to $0.7151 after earlier touching a three-week high.

-Societe Generale analyst Kit Juckes said that while oil-exporter currencies including the Russian rouble, Mexican peso, Canadian dollar and Norwegian crown were all performing well, significant importer nation currencies like the Turkish lira, Korean won and Indian rupee had suffered.
+Societe Generale analyst Kit Juckes noted that while oil exporter currencies including the Russian rouble, Mexican peso, Canadian dollar and Norwegian crown were all performing well, significant importer nation currencies like the Turkish lira, Korean won and Indian rupee had suffered.